From Magento to Magento: What You Should Know about Migrating from 1 to 2

 The Magento migration process involves four stages:

 Extensions enable developers to add new features and expand the functionalities of your Magento store.
 Magento 2-compatible extensions are easily available at the Magento Marketplace.
 Extensions from Magento 1 may not work with the new version, so you must install only those relevant to your migrated store.
-Magento developers are currently trying to figure out a way to port Magento 1 extensions to Magento 2.
+Developers are currently trying to figure out a way to port Magento 1 extensions to Magento 2.

 Due to the architectural differences between Magento 1 and 2, you will need the Code Migration Toolkit to use the custom code.
-This migration may need some extra work to ensure that the custom code integrates effectively with your Magento 2 store.
+This migration may need extra work to ensure that the custom code integrates effectively with your Magento 2 store.